opallch/argument_relation_detection/README.md

 In `classify.py` three models are set up and trained on the corpus.
 The parameters of test size, cross validation fold size and iterations can be modified.
 Furthermore, a DummyClassifier using four different strategies is set up.
-The models LearningCurves and the ConfusionMatrixes are plotted.
+The models' LearningCurves and the ConfusionMatrixes are plotted.
 All the results are stored in the `results` folder.